grelieDev/Auto-Dojo/README.md

 # Auto Dojo

-_Hypixel skyblock crimson isle QOL_
+_A QOL module for hypixel skyblock crimson isle._

 ---

-Features:
-- Full auto for all dojo modes
-- Legit helpers for all dojo modes
-- High ping mode
+## What it does
+- Auto does all dojo tasks to max points (1000), or even higher if you want
-- All modules are spec-legit and won't ban
+- All modules are spec legit, so no bans
 ---

 ## Installation